 Combine the butter, icing sugar and almonds in the mixer.
-Add the eggs, egg yolk, vanilla pod and salt and mix until homogenous.
+Split the vanilla bean down the middle lengthwise.
+Scrape the seeds of the vanilla bean into the batter.
+Add the eggs, egg yolk and salt and mix until homogenous.
 Add the flour in one go and then mix as little as possible, only enough to be able to shape the dough into a ball.
 Flatten slightly and refrigerate overnight (or at least 1h30).

 Prepare the meringue filling

-During this time, whisk the egg whites and salt and progressively add the sugar.
-Once the meringue is firm and shiny, add 300 g (3 cups) of the red currants.
+Add a pinch of salt to the egg whites and whisk into firm peaks, progressively adding the sugar.
+Once the meringue is firm and shiny, gently fold in 300 g (3 cups) of the red currants.

-Pour the meringue on top of the pre-baked crust and bake again for 15-20min at 180°C. The top of the meringue should be lightly brown.
+Pour the meringue/red currant mix on top of the pre-baked crust and bake again for 15-20min at 180°C (355F).
+The top of the meringue should be lightly golden.